orzklv/web/data/ideas.md

 - [ ] Stabilize all APIs of Xinux
 - [ ] Create server edition of Xinux
+- [ ] Release workstation version of Xinux with GNOME
 - [ ] Release public version of Korrektor API
-- [ ] Release workstation version of Xinux with GNOME
+- [ ] Release desktop application for Korrektor on Qt & Tauri
 - [ ] Connect Havo with Osmon and make it single binary
 - [ ] Rewrite Garbage Collector of Bulut